Heririjk/Movie-Recommendation-System/README.md

 # NLP Movie Recommendation

-As a junior Data Analyst, I am pleased to present my project's ReadMe.
+As a junior Data Analyst, I am pleased to present my project.
 Throughout the first three days, I encountered an immense workload regarding the cleaning of the data.
 However, despite the varying formats within the list, I remained motivated and determined to overcome this personal challenge.

 Step-by-step, I used Python to develop a movie-recommendation system.
 By modifying several elements, you can experience the system yourself.
 Specifically, in code block 24 of Jupyter notebook, you can call the function "give_recommendation("Blue in the Face")".
 Select any other movie from the list, and you will receive a list of movie-recommendations.